creatoro/simplestats/README.md

 ===========

 Very simple statistics for Kohana, made for the KohanaJobs project.
-Can be used to track unique or per-view visitors and provides summarized or historical statistics.
+It can be used to track unique or per-view visitors and provides summarized or historical statistics.

 Configuration
 -------------